rdbatch02/lambda-runtime-kotlin-native/README.md

      }
     ```
 3. **Build for Linux** and zip an executable kexe with your code executed from the entrypoint `main()` function.
 NOTE: You must be using Linux to build for Lambda. **See [Building](#Building) for more info** and instructions for building from non-Linux hosts.
-4. Upload your function using the `kotlin-native-runtime` layer.:
+4. Upload your function using the `kotlin-native-runtime` layer:
     ```
     $ aws lambda create-function --function-name my-kotlin-native-function \
           --zip-file fileb://myApp.zip --handler myApp.kexe --runtime provided \